donivanjames/BNSv1-2/README.md

 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
 - Potential loading screen for bad internet (lazy loading might fix this)
 - Bug: there's a 300ms space after dying where pause can be activated
+- Leaderboard OR Achievement board (could push to v6)

 ## Update v1-5 - The Launch Update
-- Leaderboard OR Achievement board (could push to v6)
+- Centralized all variables

 ---